JuHolland/AFG-Dashboard/README.md

 # AFG Dashboard

 The idea of this project was to create a simple tool to visualize NDVI time series (read from a CSV file).

 2 different dashboards have been implemented: one with **Tableau** and one with **Streamlit**

 ## Usage

  ### Tableau
  (Tableau license required)
- - To run in locally: open Book.twb in the Tableau Desktop
+ - To run in locally: open Book.twb with Tableau
  - To open the app:  https://analytics.wfp.org/t/Public/views/AFG_NDVI/Dashboard?:showAppBanner=false&:display_count=n&:showVizHome=n&:origin=viz_share_link

   ### Streamlit